rasterradio/Kumite/README.md

 ## Future Concepts

-Future expansion could include characters with unique abilities, such as a counter, charge moves, more evade attacks, unblockable moves, throws to control arena space and get around the opponent.
+Future expansion could include characters with unique abilities, such as a counter, unblockable attacks, charge moves, more evade attacks, unblockable moves, throws to control arena space and get around the opponent.
+Should pushblocking be added?

 ## References